 Kajetan Kajetanowicz is a Polish rally driver.
 He was born on March 5, 1979 in Cieszyn and currently lives in nearby Ustroń, a city situated in the Silesian Voivodeship in southern Poland.
 He won the FIA European Rally Championship three times in a row (2015-2017) and scored four consecutive Polish Rally Championship titles (2010-2013).

-Last October Kajetan Kajetanowicz and Maciej Szczepaniak completed their first full season in the FIA World Rally Championship, scoring a podium position in Rally Catalunya de España.
+At the end of October 2019 Kajetan Kajetanowicz and Maciej Szczepaniak completed their first full season in the FIA World Rally Championship, scoring a podium position in Rally Catalunya de España.
 For the LOTOS Rally Team crew it was their fifth top-three finish in the WRC-2 championship – more than any other competitor that year.
 Consistency and solid performance combined with abilities to adapt quickly in changing conditions helped them to finish the season in excellent second position!

 Kajetanowicz and Szczepaniak started their season with Tour de Corse, at the end of March.
 They finished the famous tarmac event in third position, in their first outing in a Volkswagen Polo GTI.
 South America was the next stop on their way – unfortunately, Rally Argentina did not go according to plans.
 The Polish duo seized the lead but they had to retire, following a suspension failure.
 By mid-June the World Rally Championship circus moved to Sardinia.
 Kajto and Maciek swapped the car for a Skoda Fabia R5 – the rules allow such moves – and scored another excellent result in their first rally in this car, finishing Rally Italia Sardegna in second place.